Lofexidine Patient Tips

 - Safety in pregnancy has not been established but animal studies show a possible risk.
 There is no information about using lofexidine during breastfeeding but caution should be used.
 Talk to your doctor about use in pregnancy / breastfeeding.

-- May affect female fertility, but the effect on male fertility is unknown.
+- Animal studies show use may affect female fertility endpoints, but the effect on male fertility is unknown.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects